timwaters/mapwarper/README_API.md

 | ------------ | -------    |
 | PATCH         |  /api/v1/imports/{:id} |

-Updated the import passing in JSON-API for the GCP.
+Updated the import passing in JSON-API for the import.
 Requires authentication.
-Editor user only authorized.
+Admin user only authorized.

 **Parameters**